Nexmo/nexmo-developer/_tutorials/en/voice-api/create-vonage-application.md

 5. In the **Answer URL** box, enter the URL for your inbound calls webhook, for example, `http://example.com/webhooks/answer`.

-6. In the **Event URL** box, enter the URL for your call status webhooks, for example, `http://example.com/webhooks/events`.
+6. In the **Event URL** box, enter the URL for your call status webhook, for example, `http://example.com/webhooks/events`.

 7. Click the **Generate new application** button.

-8. You are now taken to the next step of the Create Application procedure where you can link a Vonage number to the application, link your Vonage virtual number to the application.
+8. You are now taken to the next step of the Create Application procedure where you should link your Vonage number to the application.

 You have now created your application.